hvsonani/Assignment--1-Exporting-and-importing-data-by-creating-pipelines-/README.md

 2) employee.txt is a flat file which contains exported data from humanresources.employee table

-3) SQLQUery contains script for creating Staging Table
+3) SQLQuery contains script for creating Staging Table

 4) Integration Services Project 2 folder contains SSIS package used to export data from humanresources.employee table to flat file